 - 1. Introduction to the specialty.
 Tasks of the service of anesthesiology and intensive care.
 Types of intensive care, the main syndromes and service organization of organ support.
 Kazan scientists' role in the formation of the specialty of anesthesiology and critical care medicine.
 Specialty's ethics and deontology.
 Issues of communication with critical patient's family.
-Sanitary and anti-epidemic rules for medical personnel in the anesthesiology and intensive care department.
-Electrical safety rules when using equipment in the intensive care unit and in the operating room.
+Sanitary and anti-epidemic rules for medical personnel in the anesthesiology and intensive care unit and in the operating room.
 Ethics and deontology in the department of anesthesiology and intensive care during communication with colleagues, patients, patients' families.
 Rules for working with a robot when performing medical manipulations and refining cardiopulmonary resuscitation skills. - 2.
 Cardiopulmonary resuscitation.
 Features of CPR in children and newborns.
 Advanced cardiopulmonary resuscitation methods.
 Training course.
 Work out cardiopulmonary resuscitation on a mannequin according to the checklist provided by the Methodological Accreditation Center.
 To familiarize the student with the legal component of CPR.
 Work out basic and advanced cardiopulmonary resuscitation in adults, children and newborns.
 To refine monitoring skills and to interpret variables of vital functions on a mannequin, such as ECG, blood pressure, pulse oximetry, capnography, blood gas and acid-base analysis, indicators of invasive hemodynamics, temperature. - 3.
 Monitoring vital functions during anesthesia and intensive care.
 Blood gas and acid-base analysis.
 To refine monitoring skills and to interpret variables of vital functions on a mannequin, such as ECG, blood pressure, pulse oximetry, capnography, blood gas and acid-base analysis, indicators of invasive hemodynamics, temperature. - 4.
 Introduction to anesthesiology.
 General anesthesia, types, indications.
 Regional anesthesia, classification, technique, indications and contraindications.
 Malignant hyperthermia.
 Work out the technique of spinal puncture.
 To familiarize the student with the features of epidural puncture.
 Develop the skill of calculating anesthetic agents.
 Work out the skill of intraoperative anesthesia.
 Work out the technique of spinal puncture.
 To familiarize the student with the features of epidural puncture.
 Develop the skill of calculating anesthetic agents.
+Work out the skill of agents.
+Work out the features of epidural puncture.
+Develop the skill of calculating anesthetic agents.
 Work out the skill of intraoperative anesthesia.

-1. Intensive care for acute circulatory disorders.
+Module 2 - 1.
+Intensive care for acute circulatory disorders.
 Shock, types.
 ECMO.
 To familiarize the student with the skill of calculating infusion solutions (Volume, speed).
 To familiarize the student with the skill of infusing solutions (intravenous dropper, administering infusion through a pump).